antonio2486/noobaa-laboratory-akamai/README.md

-# NooBaa Multi-Cloud Storage Laboratory with Akamai Cloud and GCP
+# A Cross-Cloud Storage Replication Solution with NooBaa on Akamai Cloud and Google

 ## Index